Sutton United 1-0 Leeds United

 Jamie Collins' second-half penalty sent the National League side through to Monday's draw with a deserved victory over Championship opposition.

-Sutton, the lowest-ranked team left in the competition, dominated the first half, when Roarie Deacon had a goal controversially ruled out for offside.
+Sutton, the lowest-ranked team left in the competition, dominated throughout, and forward Roarie Deacon had a goal controversially ruled out for offside.

 Leeds had Liam Cooper sent off late on.